 For marketing leaders, data marketing delivers several key benefits.
 It builds trust with business owners and the C-suite and creates a solid foundation for higher investment in the marketing function.

 With all this said, there’s one more crucial factor to consider when using data to enhance your marketing strategy:

 An example of a quality GDPR compliant marketing data provider is Cognism.
 Relevant, compliant and intelligent B2B data enables marketing teams to identify new audiences and build smarter marketing campaigns.

 With quality marketing data like this, you can:

-- Increase your campaign reach by identifying more of your ideal customers throughout the funnel.
+- Increase your campaign reach by identifying more of your ideal customers throughout the B2B marketing funnel.

 - Build out targeted advertising campaigns, boosting audience match rates across your advertising platforms.

 - Take the guesswork out of campaign planning by using sales triggers to target prospects right when they need you most.

 - Reach and engage with more prospects, getting your emails seen by the right people at the right time.